Travel Experience

 -

 When I started on the lobby team, the work looked like standard digital product work: design the kiosk UI, ship the flow, move on.
 But working in real airports, watching real passengers interact with these machines, revealed something that never shows up in analytics: guests weren't failing because the interface was bad.
-They were failing because they didn't know what to do before they got there.
+They were failing because they didn't know what to do before they got there, and they were stressed.

-Over four years, I came to see guest education as the core unsolved problem in airport self-service design.
+I came to see guest education as one important piece to solve problems in airport self-service experience.
 A guest who approaches the bag drop machine for the first time is in a fundamentally different situation from one who has successfully used one before.
-The physical environment, the stress, the time pressure — all of it collapses the cognitive bandwidth available for learning a new interface in the moment.

 Work across the lobby — five chapters